 Conscientious objectors -- United States -- History -- Sources

-Bent Andresen registered as a conscientious objector during WWII, and was sent to a Civilian Public Service in 1944.
-Andresen participated in a "guinea pig project" in which he and several other C.O.s lived in a refrigerated room for three months to test the impact of a high-protein diet on cold-weather conditions.
+Bent Andresen registered as a conscientious objector (CO) during World War Two and was sent to a Civilian Public Service in 1944.
+Andresen participated in a guinea pig project in which he and several other COs lived in a refrigerated room for three months to test the impact of a high-protein diet on cold-weather conditions.
 He went AWOL in 1945 and was sentenced to two years in prison.
-Andreson was involved in various peace/justice groups throughout his lifetime.
+Andreson was involved in various peace and justice groups throughout his lifetime.

-Overview Raymond Binford served as President of Guilford College, High Point, North Carolina, for 16 years, before taking a leave of absence to become the director of Civilian Public Service Camp #19 (Buck Creek Camp, Marion, North Carolina), during World War II.
+Raymond Binford served as President of Guilford College, High Point, North Carolina, for 16 years before taking a leave of absence to become the director of Civilian Public Service Camp #19 (Buck Creek Camp, Marion, North Carolina) during World War II.